jdi-docs/jdi-light/source/includes/_tutorial.md

     contactForm.check(FULL_CONTACT);
 }
 ```
-Now let's write complex test that:<br/>
+Now let's write a complex test that:<br/>
-- Open Contact Page from menu<br/>
+- Opens Contact Page from the menu<br/>
-- Validate that this Page has correct url and title<br/>
+- Validates that this Page has correct url and title<br/>
-- Fill all 11 different elements in this Complex form by some values<br/>
+- Fills all 11 different elements in this Complex form with some values<br/>
-- And validate that form filled correctly<br/>
+- And validates that the form has been filled correctly<br/><br/>
-...<br/>
-This is so simple as for Login Form! <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Amazing!</a><br/>
+This is just as simple as filling the Login Form! <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Amazing!</a><br/>

 ```java
 public static ContactInfo FULL_CONTACT = new ContactInfo().set(c -> {